Your Town Council

 The Council's area consists of the City and County of Swansea Council's wards of: Lower Loughor, Upper Loughor, Garden Village and Kingsbridge.

 The area runs from the Loughor Estuary to the river bridge at Llewitha.

 The Council comprises sixteen unpaid Councillors, who are elected every four years by the residents living in the communities of Loughor, Kingsbridge and Garden Village.
 All councillors have an interest in serving and developing their local community.

-If you would like to contribute in any way please contact the Clerk, Tony Davies: 01792 428460 or email@example.com or any of the local Town Councillors.
+If you would like to contribute in any way please contact the Clerk, Nigel Havard: 01792 419121 or firstname.lastname@example.org or any of the local Town Councillors.

 The Council is keen to support the community and manages and maintains the Welfare Hall in Loughor.
 The Hall is a very popular venue for a wide range of activities and the regular activities are listed on this website.
 When the Hall is not booked for a regular activity it is available for hire by members of the public and children’s parties are a popular booking.

 From time to time the Council organises concerts in the Hall for the benefit of the community and around St Davids Day there is always a Cawl a Chan.

 The Council also plays an active role in the Gorseinon and Llwchwr Lantern Parade which is held in December of each year and which brings pleasure and entertainment to many people in the run up to Christmas.
 The Welfare Hall in Loughor is one of the venues where the lanterns can be made.

 In the summer the Council takes part in the City and County of Swansea Hanging Basket Scheme by sponsoring a number of flower baskets for the area.
 The use of hanging baskets and flower troughs brightens the community regardless of the weather.
 With Gowerton and Gorseinon councils also taking part there is a wonderful array of flowers wherever you go.